 Negative endometrial sampling

-Office endometrial biopsy with insufficient endometrial cells — Women with an endometrial biopsy result that has insufficient endometrial cells should have sampling repeated with an office biopsy or dilation and curettage (D&C).
+Insufficient cells on endometrial biopsy — Women with an endometrial biopsy result that has insufficient endometrial cells and for whom there is a clinical concern for neoplasm should have sampling repeated with an office biopsy or dilation and curettage (D&C).
 If two office endometrial biopsies have been unsuccessful, a D&C should be performed.
 Cervical stenosis, a common cause of an unsuccessful biopsy, can be managed with preprocedure cervical preparation or dilation.
 (See "Endometrial sampling procedures", section on 'Cervical preparation and dilation'.)

-Persistent or recurrent bleeding — If bleeding persists or recurs after endometrial sampling with benign findings, further evaluation is required.
-In our practice, we reevaluate such cases after three to six months.
+Persistent or recurrent bleeding — If bleeding persists or recurs within three to six months after endometrial sampling with benign findings, further evaluation is required.

-If the uterine curettage results are less severe or negative, the patient should be managed based upon the results of the office endometrial biopsy.
+If the results are less severe or negative, and no intervening treatment has occurred, the patient should be managed based upon the results of the initial endometrial hyperplasia classification.